UzairKhan211926/Imran-Khan/README.md

 - Font for body is Arial with fall back on sans-serif.

 #### 2. Typography
-Using Arial with a fallback on sans-serif fonts on a website about Imran Khan can be a practical choice for several reasons:

 ##### - Readability and Accessibility:
 Arial is a widely recognized and legible font.
 It ensures that the content on the website